Isaac Paredes Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in the league.
+- The Yankees pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.

-- The Yankees have a 3.54 team ERA that ranks fifth among all league pitching staffs.
+- The Yankees have a 3.59 team ERA that ranks seventh among all league pitching staffs.

-- Yankees pitchers combine to allow the 10th-fewest home runs in baseball (33 total, one per game).
+- The Yankees rank 13th in baseball in home runs allowed (41 total, 1.1 per game).

+- German (2-2) gets the starting nod for the Yankees in his eighth start of the season.
+He has a 4.35 ERA in 39 1/3 innings pitched, with 44 strikeouts.

-- In his most recent time out on Tuesday, the righty tossed six innings against the Cleveland Guardians, allowing two earned runs while surrendering five hits.
+- His most recent time out was on Saturday against the Tampa Bay Rays, when the righty tossed five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.